inrialearninglab/ai4t/docs/1-Mooc/module-4-AI-at-our-service-as-teachers/4-1-what-place-for-teachers/4-1-4-risks-associated-to-the-use-of-AI-systems.en.md

 ---
-title: 4.1.4 Risks and AI-based decision making
+title: "4.1.4 Risks and AI-based decision making"
 description: Understand the classification of risks linked to the use of AI systems in decision
 ---
 # Risks associated to the use of AI systems in decision making